COVID-19: support for carers

 Carers Guide to Planning for Emergencies (pdf): helps you think about forward planning for yourself and the person you care for.

 Newport Carers Directory (pdf): details of local support groups and services.

 Carer's parking permit: nominated carers can apply for a parking permit so they can park safely at the home of the person they care for.

-Telecare, Assistive Technology and Pendant alarms: a variety of technology is available to increase independence and give peace of mind for carers if the person they care for is at risk when left alone.
+Telecare, Assistive Technology and Pendant alarms: a variety of technology is available to increase independence and give peace of mind for unpaid carers if the person they care for is at risk when left alone.